o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-cgp-dev-gs.md

 1. Obtain a [GitHub](https://github.com/) account if you do not have one\.
 You must have a GitHub account to download the GitHub packages for the Cloud Gem Portal and for the optional [jspm](http://jspm.io/) package management tool\. jspm is a package manager for the [SystemJS universal module loader](https://github.com/systemjs/systemjs) and is built on the dynamic [ES6 Module Loader](https://github.com/ModuleLoader/es-module-loader)\.

-### Updating Packages and Running a Local Server<a name="cloud-canvas-cgf-cgp-dev-gs-setup-updating-packages-and-running-a-local-server"></a>
+### Updating Packages and Running a Local Server {#cloud-canvas-cgf-cgp-dev-gs-setup-updating-packages-and-running-a-local-server}

-From a command prompt, run the following commands to change to the `CloudGemPortal` directory, install packages, and run a [gulp](https://en.wikipedia.org/wiki/Gulp.js) server\. gulp is a toolkit for automating tedious or time\-consuming programming tasks\.<a name="cloud-canvas-cgf-cgp-dev-gs-setup-updating-packages-and-running-a-local-server-proc"></a>
+From a command prompt, run the following commands to change to the `CloudGemPortal` directory, install packages, and run a [gulp](https://en.wikipedia.org/wiki/Gulp.js) server\. gulp is a toolkit for automating tedious or time\-consuming programming tasks\. {#cloud-canvas-cgf-cgp-dev-gs-setup-updating-packages-and-running-a-local-server-proc}

 **To update packages and run a local server**